Rayc940/ece5160-fast-robot/lab7/lab.md

 ## KF Implementation on the Robot

 Kalman Filter was added to the distance PID controller on the Artemis.
-The linear extrapolation from the previous lab was removed and replaced with the Kalman Filter estimate.
+The linear extrapolation from the previous lab was removed and replaced.
 The filter runs every loop, and only updates with a measurement when a new TOF reading comes in.

 The same model and noise values from Python were copied into the Artemis code.
-The state was stored as negative distance from the wall and velocity toward the wall.
-The covariance matrix, process noise, and measurement noise were also initialized using the same values.

-At the start of a run, the filter was initialized using the new TOF reading, with the initial velocity set to zero.
+At the start of a run, the filter was initialized using the new TOF reading, and the initial velocity was set to zero.

 ```cpp
 void kf_init(float dist_mm)